How to Count Macros for Weight Loss

 Calculate your total energy intake

-Since macros are expressed as a percentage of your total energy intake, you must have an idea of how much energy you consume everyday.
+Since macros are expressed as a percentage of your total energy intake, you must have an idea of how much energy you consume every day.

 There are many ways to find out your daily calorie intake.
 Since you have to burn more calories than you consume to lose weight, you may choose to calculate your energy expenditure first and try to aim for a lower energy intake.
-You may also choose to calculate your energy from the food you eat on your weight loss diet.
+You may also choose to calculate your energy from the food you eat on your weight loss meal plan.

 Choose the macro distribution that supports your goals